opencast/opencast/docs/guides/developer/docs/api/statistics-api.md

 :---------------|:---------|:-------------------------------------|:-----------
 `data`          | yes      | [`array[object]`](types.md#extended) | A JSON array describing the statistics queries to request (see below)

-The JSON array consists of JSON objects containing the following fields:

-A query JSON object contains information about a statistics query to be executed.
+The JSON array consists of query JSON objects.
+A query JSON object contains information about a statistics query to be executed:

 Field        | Required | Type                     | Description
 :------------|:---------|:-------------------------|:-----------